McKathlin/battleship/README.md

 * **Randomize**: Place all ships randomly.
 * **Clear**: Remove all ships and start over again.
 * **Done**: Move to the attack phase.
 This only works if all ships are placed.

+## Attacking

+Once the human player has placed all their ships and clicked the "Done" button, an empty board labeled "Attacks on Opponent" appears.
+This is where the human player calls their attacks.
+Each round proceeds as follows:

+1. The human player goes first.
+They click on a cell to attack it.
+(It must be a cell they haven't previously attacked.)
+2. An icon appears on that cell: a large sunburst for a hit, or a small circle for a miss.
+3. A few seconds later, the computer opponent attacks.
+Their attacks appear on the human player's ship board.

+Once a player has hit all cells of a particular ship, a message will announce that the ship has sunk.
+A player wins when they have sunk all their opponent's ships.